Ready for a busy summer of gardening? Prepare yourself with the summer garden planting guide.

 - Mulch to control weeds

-Before planting, allow the seeds to dry in a cool, dry location.
+Before using the summer garden planting guide to plant herbs, allow the seeds to dry in a cool, dry location.
 Evenly spread them through the area they are assigned.
 Plant taller herbs in the back and try to thin to prevent over crowding.

 This is a new one we are trying this year.
 We already know it grows great in our little area of Kansas.
 Let’s talk about Okra.